Skip to Main Content

 Readability

 Your mission statement should be clear and concise.
-Anyone should be able to understand it, not just those with experience in your field, so avoid using jargon.
+Anyone should be able to understand it—not just those with experience in your field—so avoid using jargon.

 Concise, Powerful Language

-Your list of brand words should be descriptive adjectives and verbs.
+Your list of brand words should contain descriptive adjectives and verbs.
 Every word you use in your mission statement is an opportunity to tell us something about your nonprofit.
 Cross-reference your words with a thesaurus.

-Remember: every word counts!
+Remember: Every word counts!

 It Evokes Emotion

 You have to make the reader care about your cause when they read your mission statement.
-Think about what will happen to your constituents if you couldn’t provide your services and tell that story.
+Think about what will happen to your constituents if you can’t provide your services and tell that story.

-4 Awesome Nonprofit Mission Statement Examples
+10 Awesome Nonprofit Mission Statement Examples

 1. I Support The Girls